<img src="https://queue.simpleanalyticscdn.com/noscript.gif" alt="" referrerpolicy="no-referrer-when-downgrade">

 And, in addition to these ‘big three’, there are other selling models to consider too.
 Many marketplaces will be compatible with the same selling models, so while our focus in this article is on Amazon, we can apply the same insight to many other sales platforms too.

-But before we offer our recommendations, let’s take a deeper look at the three main types of selling strategies you could employ on Amazon (or other marketplaces).
+Before we offer our recommendations, let’s take a deeper look at the three main types of selling strategies you could employ on Amazon (or other marketplaces).

 The 1P Model